 Texting while driving is far too common.
-It’s up to us moms to do something about it.
+It’s up to us moms to do something about it: don’t text and drive.
 Here’s why you (or someone you love) should stop and what you can do instead.

 Without fail when I’m on the road and witness bad driving, it turns out that the driver is texting.
 If the car ahead of me waits an inordinate amount of time once the light turns green, the driver is inevitably looking down at her phone.